 It was reported in the Journal of the American Medical Association that some Ayurvedic herbal formulations have been found to contain heavy metals known to be toxic.
-The herbs analyzed were sold in the Boston Area.
-As soon as the report came out, the California College of Ayurvedai was contacted by the media for comment.
+The herbs analyzed were sold in the Boston area.
+As soon as the report came out, the California College of Ayurveda was contacted by the media for comment.
 This prompted us to look further into the story.
 Here is what we have learned.

 The contaminated product was mostly gathered through Indian grocery stores with a 20 mile radius of Boston.
 The herbs tested included Mahayogaraj guggulu and others containing bhasmas.
 Bhasmas are metals that go through a purification process that turns them into ash.
 Because there have been questions in the past about the saftey of bhasmas, these are not supposed to be sold in the United States.
-Indian groceries however sometimes import through small distributors by-passing US regulations.
+Indian groceries however sometimes import through small distributors bypassing US regulations.

 It should be noted that the pharmaceutical and medical industry love to promote contamination of Indian and Chinese herbs as it suits there interest.
-You won't see it in American newspapers but the Indian Supreme Court just ruled against Coca Cola requiring them to label their product in India as containing pesticides known to be harmful to one's health.
+You won't see it in American newspapers, but the Indian Supreme Court just ruled against Coca Cola; requiring them to label their product in India as containing pesticides known to be harmful to one's health.
 This is a political as well as a health issue.

-The California College of Ayurveda advocates for the importation clean and pure herbs and we support controls to assure that only quality herbs are imported from all regions of the world.
+The California College of Ayurveda advocates for the importation clean and pure herbs, and we support controls to assure that only quality herbs are imported from all regions of the world.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...